Oxted: Barn Theatre

 The Barn Theatre was conceived as a public hall for the local parishes and was opened on 22 May 1924 by the playwright Harley Granville-Barker.
 The building, parts of which date from between 1362 and 1433, was originally used as a barn for a sawmill and was moved from Limpsfield to its current site in Blue House Lane.
 A rehearsal space was constructed to the rear of the theatre in 1931 and a cyclorama was installed in the building in 1968.
-In 2021, the auditorium has 244 seats.
-A project to reconfigure the entrance and foyer areas is underway in advance of the theatre's centenary celebrations in 2024.
+In 2021, the auditorium had 244 seats.
+A project to reconfigure the entrance and foyer areas has been built in advance of the theatre's centenary celebrations in 2024.

+Media

+Television

+The local TV stations are BBC London & ITV London, received from the Crystal Palace transmitter.
+BBC South East and ITV Meridian can also be received from the Heathfield & Tunbridge Wells TV transmitters.

+Radio

+Local radio stations are provided by BBC Radio Surrey, Heart South, Greatest Hits Radio Surrey & North-East Hampshire and Susy Radio that broadcast from its studios in Redhill.